ROI Templates and Calculators For Many Disciplines

 However, ROI modeling has some limitations.
 Some models do not adequately factor in accurate-enough costs and returns.
 Soft, or intangible, costs are difficult to assess.
 Another issue is that the costs and returns of a project may not match predictions.
 Finally, some ROI models may not give more than a financial measure of a project, giving stakeholders an inadequate measure of return or making the project’s actual return misunderstood.

 There is more than one way to model ROI, and different analysts can model differently, possibly mischaracterizing the outcome.
 Therefore, stakeholders and business leaders should ask not only the ROI of a project but how it was modeled.
 The effects that a project has on more than just the business are sometimes left out.
-For example, social return on investment (SROI) is a modern metric that considers social, environmental, economic, and environmental outcomes in projects.
+For example, social return on investment (SROI) is a modern metric that considers social, economic, and environmental outcomes in projects.
 SROI uses impact mapping, which is a strategic planning technique.

 The ROI Formula